oldfossil49/SharkAI-README/README.md

 ## Installation and Usage

+Installation is generally not applicable in this data and information archive.

+Usage
-Generally not applicable in this data and information archive.
-The R code, provided in this contribution for specific instances of data generation and statistical analyses, can be enabled using R or R Studio open source software (R Core Team 2022).
+R code, provided in this contribution for specific instances of data generation and statistical analyses, can be enabled using R or R Studio open source software (R Core Team 2022).
-The README file uses .md file format (e.g., can be accessed with github editor).
 The R code is presented in .R file format.
+README file uses .md file format (e.g., can be accessed with github editor).
+Sections containing text are presented in .rtf file format.
+Data spreadsheet-style tables are presnetd in .csv file format.

 ## License